GuanSuns/Gaze-Data-Processor/README.md

 - **Usage**: python data\_visualizer.py tar\_fname csv\_fname
 	- tar\_fname: the path to the tar file including the png files of each frame
 	- csv\_fname: the path to the txt (csv) file containing the data of each trial.
+- **Control**:
+    - You can control the replay using keyboard.
+Try pressing esc/space/up/down/left/right.
+    - Use esc to safely terminate the program.
 - **Source Code**: data\_visualizer.py